pnicholls/UserKit-iOS/README.md

 # UserKit

+(Please note, this is very much alpha-level software and has not been publicly released)

 Everything you need to talk to your users in just a few lines of code.

 UserKit is the easiest way to add real-time video support to your iOS app.